Record linkage: Human-machine hybrid record linkage

 High quality record linkage often requires a human–machine hybrid system to safely manage uncertainty in the ever changing streams of chaotic big data.
 Recognizing that linkage errors propagate into the linked data and its analysis, interactive record linkage systems have been proposed.
-Interactive record linkage is defined as people iteratively fine tuning the results from the automated methods and managing the uncertainty and its propagation to subsequent analyses.
+Interactive record linkage is defined as people iteratively fine-tuning the results from the automated methods and managing the uncertainty and its propagation to subsequent analyses.
 The main objectives of interactive record linkage systems is to manually resolve uncertain linkages and validate the results until it is at acceptable levels for the given application.
 Variations of interactive record linkage that enhance privacy during the human interaction steps have also been proposed.

 Privacy-preserving record linkage

-Record linkage is increasingly required across databases held by different organisations, where the complementary data held by these organisations can, for example, help to identify patients that are susceptible to certain adverse drug reactions (linking hospital, doctor, pharmacy databases).
+Record linkage is increasingly required across databases held by different organisations, where the complementary data held by these organisations can, for example, help to identify patients who are susceptible to certain adverse drug reactions (linking hospital, doctor, and pharmacy databases).
 In many such applications, however, the databases to be linked contain sensitive information about people which cannot be shared between the organisations.

-Privacy-preserving record linkage (PPRL) methods have been developed with the aim to link databases without the need of sharing the original sensitive values between the organisations that participate in a linkage.
+Privacy-preserving record linkage (PPRL) methods have been developed to link databases without the need to share the original sensitive values between the organisations that participate in a linkage.
 In PPRL, generally the attribute values of records to be compared are encoded or encrypted in some form.
 A popular such encoding technique used are Bloom filter, which allows approximate similarities to be calculated between encoded values without the need for sharing the corresponding sensitive plain-text values.
 At the end of the PPRL process only limited information about the record pairs classified as matches is revealed to the organisations that participate in the linkage process.
 The techniques used in PPRL must guarantee that no participating organisation, nor any external adversary, can compromise the privacy of the entities that are represented by records in the databases being linked.